-Kelvin dangled the key before her, looking so fly in a sleeveless orange T-shirt on a floral trunk short and a white flip flops.
+Kelvin dangled the key before her, looking so fly in a sleeveless orange T-shirt on a floral trunk short and white flip-flops.
 “Darling, I want you to drive.”

 “Seriously.”
 She tilted her head to one side and searched his face.
-She looking breath-taking in an embroidery multi-coloured beach dress that stopped above her knees with white grin ankle strap sandals.
+She looking breath-taking in an embroidery multi-coloured beach dress that stopped above her knees with white green ankle strap sandals.

 Kelvin nodded and then she smiled brightly at thought of being mischievous.